askeksa/Rose/README.txt

 - <digit>+[.<digit>+]
   Constant value.
+- $<hexdigit>+
+  Constant value in hexadecimal.
+The value is used directly as the 32-bit fixed-point representation, i.e. the last four digits are implicitly fractional.
 - <name>
   Procedure or value of parameter, temporary variable or global variable.
 - <expression> op <expression>